taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min: **"What, do you plan to spend the rest of your life moping inside your sleeping bubble?
 I didn't have to bring you leftovers, you know!"**

+### Page 10

 Asoka: **"*Then stop trying to be nice!
 It's a mistake!*"**

 Asoka slams down the doshirak and glares at Min with eyes full of anger and tears.

 Asoka: **"*I tried to be nice to Pippa, and look how they ended up!
 Dead!!*"**

-### Page 10

-Asoka grits their teeth and hides their face in their hands.
-Iri crawls into Asoka's lap and strokes Asoka's hands with its arms.
+Asoka grits their teeth and hides their face in their hands, as tears begin to spill out of their eyes.
+Iri crawls into Asoka's lap and gently strokes Asoka's hands with its arms.

 Min: **"Look, I'm so sorry...I get really impatient sometimes..."**